All screenings are free for UI students and $6.50 for the general public.

 All of Bijou's films are screened at FilmScene, 118 E. College Street, Iowa City, IA.

-We are now accepting applications for the Executive Director position of the Board.
-Please fill out the following form and email to email@example.com.
+We are now accepting applications for all leadership positions on the Board, including Executive, Programming, Marketing and Finance directors.
+Please fill out one of the following forms and email to email@example.com.

 Bijou After Hours